Ilford Photo: Ilford, Limited

 In 1959, ICI acquired a majority share holding in Ilford.
-In 1963 Ciba AG, Switzerland, who had bought Lumiere, France, the preceding year, and who already owned Swiss photographic coating company Tellko, began to acquire shares in ILFORD as part of a commercial co-operation between Ciba and ILFORD to develop Ciba's dye-bleach print material (for making prints directly from colour transparencies).
-Originally called Cilchrome ('Cil' derived from the names Ciba, ILFORD and Lumière) the eventual product name was Cibachrome.
+In 1963 Ciba AG, Switzerland, which had bought Lumiere, France, the preceding year, and which already owned Swiss photographic coating company Tellko, began to acquire shares in Ilford as part of a commercial co-operation between Ciba and Ilford to develop Ciba's dye-bleach print material for making prints directly from colour transparencies.
+Originally called Cilchrome ('Cil' derived from the names Ciba, Ilford and Lumière) the eventual product name was Cibachrome.

-Ciba built a new plant in Marly, Switzerland, to coat Cibachrome (renamed ILFOCHROME in 1992 after Ciba withdrew use of their name).
+Ciba built a new plant in Marly, Switzerland, to coat Cibachrome, renamed Ilfochrome in 1992 after Ciba withdrew use of its name.
 The old Tellko factory nearby in the centre of Fribourg was used as the finishing department.

-In 1969 Ciba acquired all ICI shares in ILFORD to become sole owner of ILFORD Limited.
+In 1969 Ciba acquired all ICI shares in Ilford to become sole owner of Ilford Limited.
 A year later Ciba merged with JR Geigy to become Ciba-Geigy.
-In 1983, their UK headquarters was moved to Mobberley, Cheshire.
+In 1983, its UK headquarters was moved to Mobberley, Cheshire.